-Tip: If you edit documentation files in Emacs, you can use Agda's interactive mode to write your code examples.
-Use M-x agda2-mode to switch to Agda mode, and M-x rst-mode to switch back to rST mode.
+Tip: If you edit .lagda.rst documentation files in Emacs, you can use Agda's interactive mode to write your code examples.
+Run M-x agda2-mode to switch to Agda mode, and M-x rst-mode to switch back to rST mode.